mantidproject/mantid/docs/source/release/v3.12.0/muon.rst

 Algorithms
 ----------

+New
+###

+- :ref:`MuonMaxent <algm-MuonMaxent>` calculates a single frequency spectrum from multiple time domain spectra.

 Improvements
 ############

 - :ref:`MuonProcess <algm-MuonProcess>` now has a flag to determine if to crop the input workspace (default is true).
 In the Muon Analysis interface this flag has been set to false.
-- :ref:`MuonMaxent <algm-MuonMaxent>` calculates a single frequency spectrum from multiple time domain spectra.
 -  :ref:`EstimateMuonAsymmetryFromCounts <algm-EstimateMuonAsymmetryFromCounts-v1>`: if the number of good frames is zero, then a value of 1 is assumed for the number of good frames.

 Bug fixes